lcf/BasicCRM/README.md

 * may be either admin or not admin (admin has some special privileges)
 * is not admin by default
 * there is a way to define whether a user is an admin or not
+* there is a way to find out user email
+* there is a way to find out user name
 * belongs to a single company

 Company